68m/brad/attunity-replicate/index.md

 ## AWS RDS Aurora

-Download and install the [MySQL ODBC Driver](https://cdn.mysql.com//Downloads/Connector-ODBC/5.3/mysql-connector-odbc-5.3.10-winx64.msi)
+Download and install the [MySQL ODBC Driver](https://cdn.mysql.com//Downloads/Connector-ODBC/5.3/mysql-connector-odbc-5.3.10-winx64.msi) if the driver does not exist.

+In Attunity:

 - Select, "New Endpoint Connection"
 - Enter in a name for the connection
 - Choose "Source" or "Target"
 - Select Type, "MySQL"
 - Enter into "Server Name" the hostname or IP of the server
-- Enter into "Username" the username for the database server
+- Enter into "User name" the username for the database server
 - Enter into "Password" the password for the database server

 ## AWS RDS SQL Server (Query Based CDC)

 SQL Server Native Client must be installed to use this method.
 Download and install the [SQL Server Native Client](https://download.microsoft.com/download/B/E/D/BED73AAC-3C8A-43F5-AF4F-EB4FEA6C8F3A/ENU/x64/sqlncli.msi)

-### Create a Data Source in Windows
+### Create a System Data Source

+In Windows:

 - Search for "ODBC data sources (64-bit)"
 - Select the tab, "System DSN"